 - In Telltale's episodic adventure game, The Walking Dead, Doug falls victim to this if the player chooses to save his life at the cost of leaving Carley to die.
 He even calls out the trope himself.

 Doug: I guess it's just that survivor's thing...

 Clementine: People die because of me sometimes.

-By the end of Tomb Raider, Lara is plagued by a massive case of survivor guilt from self-blame over getting everyone aboard Endurance stranded on the island in the first place, feels responsible when Roth, Grim and Alex all sacrifice their own lives for hers, and insists on trying to rescue the copilot of the downed rescue plane because against Roth's objections because it was her signal that lured them in for Himiko's control of the storms to down them.
+- By the end of the Tomb Raider reboot, Lara Croft is plagued by a massive case of survivor guilt from self-blame over getting everyone aboard the Endurance stranded on the island of Yamatai in the first place, feels responsible when Roth, Grim and Alex all sacrifice their own lives for hers, and insists on trying to rescue the copilot of the downed rescue plane against Roth's objections because it was her signal that lured them in for Himiko's control of the storms to down them.
 Not once does she claim Never My Fault, and is incredibly hard on herself throughout the game as a result.